quest4ikigai/simplelogin-contacts-suite/README.md

-# SimpleLogin Alias Suite
+# SimpleLogin Contacts Suite

-This repo is evolving from a SimpleLogin-to-Nextcloud contacts sync MVP into a small suite for using SimpleLogin aliases safely from Apple Mail.
+This repo is a small suite of tools for using SimpleLogin aliases safely from Apple Mail.

 The central feature is an outbound SMTP submission proxy: